brianburk14/Trajectory-Optimization-Max-Radius-Orbit-Transfer/README.md

 MATLAB (tested on version R2023a)

 ## Additional Information
-The trajectory optimization problem I wanted to solve was a minimum fuel problem.
-I intended to find the minimum fuel required to transfer from Earth to Mars, but my attempts were unsuccessful (for now), so I decided to find the maximum possible radial transfer to demonstrate my knowledge and interest in trajectory optimization.
+This was a project I did in my Optimal Control and Estimation course when I was an undergrad in college.
+The next challenge I wanted to do was a trajectory optimization problem involving a minimum fuel problem.
+I intended to find the minimum fuel required to transfer from Earth to Mars, but my attempts were unsuccessful (for now), so I decided to showcase my expertise in optimal control theory, dynamics, and trajectory optimization.